dm248/dm248.github.io/posts/20210528_double_XOR.md

 can be solved in 5-6 minutes without utilizing any phrase constraints (and finding the lengths of the keys takes just a few seconds).

+### Closing thoughts

+So, obviously, double XOR encryption is breakable.
+Based on the above technique, it should be possible to make a rigourous estimate for just how much ctxt - and CPU ;) - you need to succeed with high probability.
+A related thought is that once you employ natural language constraints, regular XOR encryption can probably be decrypted using much fewer than $$30N$$ ctxt characters...

 [back](/)